coinfloor/API/WEBSOCKET-README.md

 `id` is the numeric identifier of a canceled order.

+`tonce` is the tonce given in the `PlaceOrder` command that opened the order, or **null** if that command did not specify a tonce.

 `base` and `counter` are the asset codes of the base and counter assets of the canceled order.

 `quantity` is the amount of the base asset that was remaining to be traded when the order was canceled.
 It is negative for a sell order and positive for a buy order.

 `price` is the price at which the canceled order had offered to trade, scaled by a factor of 10000.

+`time` is the micro-timestamp at which the order was opened.

 ### Error Reply